 Ultrasonic Wind Direction: The relative wind direction values for the ultrasonic wind sensor showed unusual characteristics.
 This was investigated and it appears that when the wind, more or less, is on the stern of the ship the ultrasonic wind direction values exhibit wild variations (i.e. large spikes) which are not manifested by the two vane type wind sensors to the same extent.
 It is our belief that this characteristic is most likely caused by the interaction of the ships superstructure/foremast/ship motion and the wind in relation to the ultrasonic wind sensor.
-The automated wind direction filter was applied only in a few selected regions which appeared to be very noisy or spiky.
+Spikes greater than 60 degrees from the moving average were NaN'ed.

-Water Temperature: Erroneous or suspect data has been NaNed and its flag set to {'bad', 'none', 'operatorFlagged'}.
+Water Temperature: Erroneous or suspect data has been NaN'ed and its flag set to {'bad', 'none', 'operatorFlagged'}.